chr-fritz/knx-exporter/README.md

 format must be compliant with the
 [prometheus metrics names](https://prometheus.io/docs/practices/naming/#metric-names).

+#### The `ReadStartupInterval`
+It is possible to send `GroupValueRead` telegrams to specific group addresses at startup.
+Sending out all `GroupValueRead` telegrams at once on startup can overwhelm the KNX bus.
+The `ReadStartupInterval` defines the interval between the `GroupValueRead` telegrams sent out at startup.
+If not specified, `ReadStartupInterval` is set to 200ms by default.

 #### The `AddressConfigs` section

 The `AddressConfigs` section defines all the information about the group addresses which should be